-This should be a one shot-deal; remove all the tiles in a single work session for best results.
+This should be a one-shot deal; remove all the tiles in a single work session for best results.
 Otherwise, you risk spreading asbestos through the entire house.

 Floor Tile Removal

 To remove the asbestos tiles, start by moistening the tiled area with a mix of warm water and dish detergent.
 This will help you to weaken the adhesive used to bond the tiles onto your floor, making for easier removal.
 In many cases a citrus-based solvent yields better results.
 There are no hard and fast rules; much is dependent on the mastic used during construction.

 Dispose of all tiles in heavy plastic garbage bags.
 Many locales require double bagging and disposal only in approved areas.
 In some municipalities, the disposer remains responsible for the debris in perpetuity.

 Use a chemical solvent and scouring pads to scrub away any remaining adhesive on the floors where asbestos fibers can still linger, and clean the floor thoroughly afterward.
 Dispose of all trash and work clothes according to local code immediately.